 John's published books include Chess Rules For Students, Checkmate!
 Ideas For Students and Chess Tactics For Students, which are being used enthusiastically throughout the United States in elementary and middle-school chess programs.
 The books are available from your favorite chess materials distributor or directly from the author, via the chessforstudents.com website.

-John lives in Philomath, Oregon, where he helped raise five children.
-In his spare time, John reads, walks, writes chess books, fishes, enjoys movies and dining out, coaches and plays chess.
+John lives with his wife LaVaun in Corvallis, Oregon.
+In his spare time, John reads, walks, writes chess books, fishes, enjoys movies, music, watching plays at the theater, dining out, coaching and playing chess.